About

 The truth is that Spain is diverse, and every region has something unique to offer, whether it’s food, festivals, impressive landscapes or historic buildings.

-But I have a soft of spot for Andalucia because it’s home to me.
-It’s the region I know and travelled the most.
+But I have a soft spot for Andalucia because it’s home to me.
+It’s the region I know and have travelled the most in.
 I simply love how much culture and history we have (oh, and the food!)

 As we say in Spain, there’s no better cook than your grandma, and that’s so true.
 She’s the one who made me fall in love with Andalusian cuisine, especially the typical dishes of Seville, as she’s from there.

 Travelling the whitewashed towns in Southern Spain is one of my favourite activities; each has something unique.
-However, if you ask me which towns are my favourites, Marbella and Mijas Pueblo are at the top of my list.
+However, if you ask me which towns are my favourites, Marbella (some people think it’s overrated, but it’s home to me and I love its most authentic side, the centre), Mijas Pueblo, and Vejer de la Frontera are at the top of my list.

 I’m on a mission to show you the beauty of Spain!